PIR schemes with small download complexity and low storage requirements: Conclusions and future work

-\begin{problem} Can we find better constructions for PIR schemes? \end{problem} Schemes are of interest if they improve per server storage, total storage, upload or download complexity, if the number of servers needed was reduced, or if the divisibility conditions for parameters such as $R$ are weakened.
+Finally, we turn to larger questions.
+It is clearly very important to construct schemes with practical parameter sizes, which can work in real-life distributed storage settings.
+In particular, the following problems are key.

-\begin{problem} Can the techniques from this paper be applied to establish bounds or give constructions in other models, such as those discussed in Subsection~\ref{subsec:context}? \end{problem}
+\begin{problem} Can we find better constructions for PIR schemes? \end{problem} Schemes are of interest if they improve per server storage, total storage, upload or download complexity, if the number of servers needed was reduced, or if the divisibility conditions for parameters such as $R$ are weakened. \begin{problem} Can the techniques from this paper be applied to establish bounds or give constructions in other models, such as those discussed in Subsection~\ref{subsec:context}? \end{problem} In particular, can these constructions be adapted to work when the database is coded (in order to provide robustness against server failure, for example)?

 \paragraph{Acknowledgement} The authors would like to thank Doug Stinson for comments on an earlier draft.